 LA South Bay Homeschool Calendar

 Nice wall-calendar format.
-Click on an event to go further down the page for information.
+Click on an event to get popup page for information.
+Get details or add to your own computer’s calendar, too.
+Uses google Calendar.

 Share your homeschooling plans online, coordinate with others, even store files.